Lord Of The Rings prequel is Amazon Prime Video's biggest premiere

 Amazon paid US$250 million (S$350 million) to buy the rights, and some US$465 million was spent on the first season alone.

-The group having committed to five seasons, the final sum should top one billion dollars by far.
-AFP
+The group has committed to five seasons, and the final sum should top US$1 billion by far.